naemon/naemon.github.io/documentation/usersguide/embeddedperl.md

 executing the plugins as an external command.
 When the embedded Perl interpreter is used, Mod-Gearman can execute Perl plugins by simply making a library call.

-<span class="glyphicon glyphicon-thumbs-up"></span> Tip: The embedded Perl interpreter works with all Perl scripts that
+{{ site.hint }}The embedded Perl interpreter works with all Perl scripts that Mod-Gearman executes - not just plugins.{{ site.end }}
-Mod-Gearman executes - not just plugins.

 This documentation discusses the embedded Perl interpreter in relation to plugins used for host and service checks, but it applies just the same to other types of Perl scripts you may be using for other types of commands (e.g. notification scripts, event handler scripts, etc.).